 - Convert.
 These are visitors that you want to convert into leads.
 You’ll do this through landing pages, calls to action, and more in-depth product/industry info.

 - Close.
 They know who you are, what you do, and how you can solve the problem.
 Now you need to get them to select you.
-You do this by marketing automation and nurture campaigns.
+You do this by marketing automation and nurturing campaigns.

 - Delight.
 They became customers now you want them to sing your praises.
 You need to find ways to make them feel special and engage with you.
 Surveys, social listening, and content and items targeted to the customer can help.

-The most important part of inbound marketing and targeted content is that it be audience-centric, not business-centric.
+The most important part of inbound marketing and targeted content is that it is audience-centric, not business-centric.
 This isn’t about what you want to say, but rather what your audience wants to know or needs help with.

 What Are the Pieces of a Successful Inbound Marketing Strategy?